 The Threat of Death (Revelation 2:22-23)

 Again, Christ’s warning may have been figurative or literal.
-His promise to kill the woman’s children may have referred to physical children born of her immorality or the spiritual children whom she seduced into her practices.
+His promise to kill the woman’s children may have referred to physical children born of her immorality or the spiritual children she seduced into her practices.
 This warning was not just to her but also to “those who commit adultery with her.”
 Christ was prepared to judge anyone associated with the woman’s immorality.
 Without repentance, they would find themselves in “great tribulation.”

 The Message to the Christians (Revelation 2:24-25)